graysoncroom/Pipegrep/README.md

 1. All functionality described in the project description has been implemented and tested.
 The results match the output of the normal grep command in our tests.

-2. TODO: (a description of your critical sections) Generally, critical sections are protected by mutex objects and unique_lock is used to acquire and release them.
+2. Description of your critical sections
+Generally, critical sections are protected by mutex objects and unique_lock is used to acquire and release them.
 We can find  critical sections frequently in cases such as: